Donovan Wood, Shroom Mystic contributor

 Since microdosing mushrooms is proven to exponentially increase neuronal activity, this suggests it absolutely can increase mental energy as well.

-Compared to coffee or energy drinks, microdosing offers a different kind of energy—healthier, less jarring to the nervous system and adrenal glands, and more sustainable, especially when combined with functional mushrooms for the brain.
+Compared to coffee or energy drinks, microdosing offers a different kind of energy—

 This is also crucial for those with PTSD, whose nervous systems and limbic brains are often hyper-vigilant.